-This deliciously creamy and spicy Cajun chicken pasta dish is ready in about 30 minutes!
-A great recipe for a fancy night in.
+This creamy Cajun chicken pasta dish is easy to make in only about 35 minutes.
+This is the perfect indulgent dinner recipe for a date night at home!

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 If you make a purchase through the link, it won’t cost you more but I may earn a small commission.
 I only recommend products that I personally use and love!

 - Boneless skinless chicken breast: you can substitute chicken thighs if you like.
-I give some other protein ideas in the “Substitution ideas” section below.
+I give some other protein ideas in the Recipe FAQs section below.